 Things to Do in and Around Wellsboro PA

-If you’re looking for a slow-paced encounter with nature in an undeveloped area of PA, there’s no better way than by horse-drawn covered wagon.
-Motorized vehicles are not allowed “down in the Canyon,” according to our folksy guide.
+If you’re looking for a slow-paced encounter with nature in an undeveloped area of PA, there’s no better way than by horse-drawn covered wagon through Ole Covered Wagon Tours, Inc. Motorized vehicles are not allowed “down in the Canyon,” according to our folksy guide.
 So, rain or shine, the “stretch” wagon, outfitted with comfy cushioned seats, takes up to 30 guests along a portion of the 62-mile rail to trail that runs through the canyon floor.

-On my three hour tour, as I watched a panorama of the canyon and creek beside me unfold, the guide talked about the area’s Native American history, provided information on the plants scrolling by (including an alarming amount of invasive Japanese Knotweed), and pointed out Eagles and Blue Herons.
+On my three hour tour, as I watched a panorama of canyon and creek unfold, the guide talked about the area’s Native American history, provided information on the plants scrolling by (including an alarming amount of invasive Japanese Knotweed), and pointed out Eagles and Blue Herons.
 It was the perfect speed by which to see nature up close.

 Fans of waterfalls will want to take the 3-1/2 hour Waterfall Tour, which turns around at the foot of a beautifully tiered cascade of water: the Little Fourmile Run Waterfall.
 You’ll get a better view if you hike 200 steps up to its midst, which makes for great family and couples pics.
-Mid-May through Mid October 10:30 and 2:30 daily, in summer 3X day, 2-hour rides, $35 adults, $18 kids; 4 hour Waterfall Tours $45 adults, $22 kids.
+Mid-May through Mid October 10:30 and 2:30 daily.
+In summer 3X day, 2-hour rides. $35 adults, $18 kids; 4 hour Waterfall Tours $45 adults, $22 kids.

-This entertaining and educational 1 ½ hour tour of Wellsboro begins outside of the Penn Wells Hotel – Wellsboro’s point of pride in the early 1900’s when more and more people began to hit the road in cars.
+This entertaining and educational 1 ½ hour tour of Wellsboro begins outside of the Penn Wells Hotel.
+This establishment was Wellsboro’s point of pride in the early 1900’s, when more and more people began to hit the road in cars.

 “Wellsboro was the best paved city on US Route 6 between New York and Chicago in the 1920’s,” our guide began.
 “You could leave NY at 9am and be at the Penn Wells for dinner at 6:30.”
 (The same 250-mile trip today takes 4 ½ hours).